PDC-support/pdc-intro/episodes/job-script.md

 * **Batch jobs**
   - the user writes a job script indicating the number of nodes, cores, time needed, etc.
   - the script is submitted to the batch queue
-  - The user retrieves the output files once the job is finished
+  - The user can monitor the output files during the runtime
 * **Interactive jobs:**
   - the user runs a command that allocates interactive resources on a number of cores
   - this creates an interactive job that awaits in the queue as any other job